garciagarjose/IntervalQuestionStat/README.md

 particular, it aims to provide the the following functionality:

 * Definition of interval-valued data objects and instances.
-* Calculation of basic operations with interval-valued data.
+* Computation of basic operations with interval-valued data.
 * Calculation of some central tendency and variation measures.
 * Visualization of interval-valued data.
 * Association of interval-valued responses and Likert-type or visual analogue answers